khanhas/Spicetify/README.md

 When user applies his/her own colors scheme, all keywords are replaced with actual colors value, both in hex and RRR,GGG,BBB format.

-After that, modded CSS files are updated directly to Spotify's SPA package.
+After that, modded CSS and remaining files are transferred back to Spotify directory.

 ## Advanced customization
 To sastify any web developer that has experience with CSS, **Inject CSS** option will allow you to customize your Spotify client even more.

 Choose **Edit CSS** button to open up user.css file.
-Find element class name and id in CSS files in @Resources\Extracted folder.
+Find element class name and id in CSS files in @Resources\Extracted folder or enable Developer mode to be able to use DevTool and Inspect Element.

 You can use my internal keywords for colors instead of hard coding color value into CSS, so you can publish your Spotify theme and keep it customizable.
 Remember, hex value has to start with `#` and doesn't have alpha value.